Skip Navigation

 Adam PenningtonAdam Pennington

-Assitant Coach - Pole Vault
+Assistant Coach - Pole Vault

 Adam Pennington enters his first year as assistant track and field coach at Tiffin University in 2024-25.
 He will coach the pole vaulters.